 Hungary has become an attractive destination for international students pursuing bachelor’s degrees.
-The country offers high-quality education at relatively affordable costs and has a growing number of English-taught programs.
-Many universities in Hungary welcome thousands of foreign students each year, and there are generous scholarships in Hungary to support them.
-In fact, programs like the Stipendium Hungaricum Scholarship have enabled students from around the world to study in Hungary fully funded.
+The country offers high-quality education at comparatively favorable tuition fees, and Hungarian institutions offer many foreign-language programs, including English-taught options.
+Many universities in Hungary welcome international students, and there are generous scholarships in Hungary to support them.
+Programs like the Stipendium Hungaricum Scholarship offer tuition-free education, a monthly stipend, accommodation support, and medical insurance for eligible students.
 For example, Sodalay Uth from Cambodia and Danjuma Favour Dan from Nigeria both received this scholarship to pursue their bachelor’s studies in Hungary.
-Below, we’ll guide you through the key aspects of studying a bachelor’s in Hungary, from admission requirements and language tests to the application process, enriched with insights from real scholarship recipients.
+Below, we’ll guide you through the key aspects of studying for a bachelor’s in Hungary, from admission requirements and language tests to the application process, enriched with insights from real scholarship recipients.

 Bachelor’s Degree Admission Requirements